diku-dk/futhark-book/language.rst

 debugging information.
 These will be introduced as needed.

-For most of this book, we will be making use of the interactive Futhark *interpreter*: ``futharki``.
-When launched with no options, it provides a Futhark REPL into which you can enter arbitrary expressions and declarations:
+For most of this book, we will be making use of the interactive Futhark *interpreter*, ``futhark repl``, which provides a Futhark REPL into which you can enter arbitrary expressions and declarations:

 .. code-block:: none

-    $ futharki
+    $ futhark repl
     |// |\    |   |\  |\   /
     |/  | \   |\  |\  |/  /
     |   |  \  |/  |   |\  \
     |   |   \ |   |   | \  \
-    Version 0.7.0.
+    Version 0.10.1.
     Copyright (C) DIKU, University of Copenhagen, released under the ISC license.

     Run :help for a list of commands.